Discontinue-not to count as failure (DC) and discontinue fail (DF)

 Domestic students do not have to provide supporting documentation, however, if the award of the DC grade will result in an enrolment of less than 18cp for a full-time student, the student must apply via email to the Associate Dean to have this reduced study load approved.

 Students applying for a DC grade after the deadline specified by the University.

 Students seeking a DC grade after the DC deadline for the relevant enrolment session (usually end of week 7 of semester) must apply via email to .
 There is no specific form for this request.
 The email must be accompanied by supporting documentation which demonstrates that it was impossible or unreasonable for the student to continue their studies.
 Note the following:

 - An application must be made as soon as it is clear that the student will be unable to complete the requirements of a unit of study, and no later than the commencement of the final assessment.

 - Where a student makes a late application, they must provide cogent reasons and supporting evidence to demonstrate that it was beyond their control to make a timely application.

 - A late application may also be considered where a student has successfully applied for special consideration but due to continuing illness or misadventure are unable to sit the replacement exam.

-- An application for a DNF will not be considered once results have been released.
+- An application for a DC will not be considered once results have been released.